-Unesco-listed Park Güell is one of the icons of Barcelona.
+Unesco-listed Park Güell is one of the icons of Barcelona, a city visited on some of our Spain tours.
 Designed by famed architect Antoni Gaudí, the park is filled with creative modernist works inspired by his passion for natural forms.
 It’s one of the city’s top attractions and draws around four million visitors each year.

 The park’s entrance features two fairytale-like houses that lead to the central plaça and the famous lizard fountain.
 For wonderful views over Barcelona, head to the terraced area at the top of the park.
 The mosaic seats are adorned with multi-coloured tiles, providing not only a place to rest your feet – but a perfect photo opportunity.

 Ibirapuera, São Paulo